-Psychology is the exploration of factors that affect behavior and mental processes.
-Students have an opportunity to learn about many fascinating topics, including human development, psychological disorders, cognition, learning, health, emotions, personality, and the biological basis of behavior and thought.
-Psychology students also examine the role that experience plays in shaping the unique characteristics of individuals and groups, and how human behavior and thought is shaped by sociocultural contexts.
-The development of critical thinking and research competence enables a deeper understanding of these topics and enhances the skills employers value.
-An undergraduate degree in Psychology is excellent preparation for rigorous graduate study in the field, developing skills and knowledge that can be applied to a wide variety of occupations, as well as providing a foundation to better understand other disciplines that require knowledge of complex behavioral and cognitive processes.
+Psychological Science is the scientific exploration of factors that affect behavior and mental processes.
+Students have an opportunity to learn about many fascinating topics, including human development, mental health, cognition, learning, health, emotions, personality, and the biological basis of behavior and thought.
+Psychological Science students also examine the role that experience plays in shaping the unique characteristics of individuals and groups, and how human behavior and thought is shaped by sociocultural contexts.
+The development of critical thinking and research competence enables a deeper understanding of these topics and enhances the skills that are valued by employers.
+An undergraduate degree in Psychological Science is excellent preparation for rigorous graduate study in the field, and developing skills and knowledge that can be applied to a wide variety of occupations as well as providing a foundation to better understand other disciplines that require knowledge of complex behavioral and cognitive processes.

-The Psychology minor is a strong supplement to other programs in the sciences and helping professions or any major in which greater understanding of the biological and social bases of behavior and thought would be beneficial.
+The Psychological Science minor is a strong supplement to other programs in the sciences and helping professions or any major in which greater understanding of the biological, cognitive, and social bases of behavior and thought would be beneficial.
 Students gain insight into how psychological principles can be applied to human interactions and everyday life.

-Recent department majors have pursued graduate and professional degrees in pediatric neuropsychology, experimental psychology, clinical psychology, mental health counseling, occupational therapy, medicine, criminal justice, urban studies, health psychology, law, and child development.
-Graduates with bachelors' degrees are employed in a wide variety of settings, mainly in human services, government, commerce, research, and business.
+Department majors have pursued graduate and professional degrees in pediatric neuropsychology, experimental psychology, clinical psychology, mental health counseling, genetic counseling, occupational therapy, medicine, criminal justice, human resource management, health psychology, law, and child development.
+Graduates with bachelors' degrees are employed in a wide variety of settings, including human services, government, commerce, research, and business.

-Opportunities for enrichment outside of the classroom include research projects with faculty in the department, activities sponsored by Psi Chi (the International Honor Society in Psychology), and student attendance and presentations at conferences on and off campus.
+Opportunities for enrichment outside of the classroom include research projects with faculty in the department, activities sponsored by Psi Chi (the International Honor Society in Psychology), and student attendance and presentations at conferences on and off-campus.
 Students are strongly encouraged to take advantage of opportunities for directed research, research assistantships, internships, and independent studies in the major.

-Admission requirements for the Psychology major include completion of two psychology courses at Mount Mary University with a minimum grade point average of 2.5 in the psychology major courses, and an overall grade point average of 2.0.
-A 2.5 overall grade point average must be maintained in Psychology major courses in order to remain in the major, and at least 15 credits in the major must be taken at Mount Mary University.
+Admission requirements for the Psychological Science major include completion of two psychology courses at Mount Mary University with a minimum GPA of 2.5 in the Psychological Science major courses, and an overall GPA of 2.0.
+A 2.5 overall GPA must be maintained in Psychological Science major courses in order to remain in the major, and at least 15 credits in the major must be taken at Mount Mary University.
 Students planning to pursue a major or minor in the department should contact the Department Chair as early in their academic career as possible.
-Courses in biology are strongly recommended for students pursuing a Psychology major.
+Courses in biology are strongly recommended for students pursuing a Psychological Science major.

-Psychology - Pre-Dietetics Concentration
+Psychological Science: Pre-Dietetics Concentration